- TrueBit: off-chain interactive verification of execution and

 - To support depositing / withdrawing, transactions whose input or output can be "outside" the rollup state.
 If a batch has inputs from the outside, the transaction submitting the batch needs to also transfer these assets to the rollup contract.
 If a batch has outputs to the outside, then upon processing the batch the smart contract initiates those withdrawals.

 Two Flavours of Roll-ups (to address someone submitting a batch that just takes all the assets):

-- Optimistic Rollups - uses “fraud proofs”.
+- Optimistic Rollups - uses "fraud proofs".
 If anyone discovers one batch had an incorrect post-state root, they can publish a proof.
 Contract verifies proof and reverses the batch and all batches after it.
 See [optimism] as an example of how optimistic rollups work.